-in order to ensure the company's success and to maintain its position as market leader, it is critical to attract, develop and retain the right talent.
-Geberit’s compensation programs are designed to support this fundamental objective and are based on the following principles:
+In order to ensure the company's success and to maintain its position as market leader, it is critical to attract, develop and retain the right talent.
+Geberit’s compensation programs are designed to support these fundamental objectives and are based on the following principles:

 - Remuneration is competitive with that of other companies with which Geberit competes for talent

 - Both company performance and individual contributions are recognized and rewarded